 I am the owner of my actions [kamma], heir to my actions, born of my actions, related to my actions, abide supported by my actions.
 Whatever action I do, for good or for ill, of that I will be the heir.

-We finish the meditation with one of three mantras in Sanskrit.
+We finish the meditation with one of four mantras in Sanskrit.

 The first, shared by the Buddhist and Hindu Yoga traditions, cultivates the intention toward kindness and well-being for all beings everywhere.
-The second is the mantra for Quan Yin, the Bodhisattva of Compassion, and the third is the root mantra, or vidyā, for the Bodhisattva Prajñapāramitā, the goddess of the Perfection of Wisdom.
+The second is the mantra for Quan Yin, the Bodhisattva of Compassion, the third is a related mantra associated with a form of Quan Yin in Tibet, Chenrezig.
+And the last is the root mantra, or vidyā, for the Bodhisattva Prajñapāramitā, the goddess of the Perfection of Wisdom.

 lokāḥ samastāḥ sukhino bhavantu